slaclab/dev-board-common-platform/README.md

    (`FanController/Bypass: 1`).
 The controller is also overridden if the SysMon detects a temperature alarm condition (85degC).

+### Networking
+The firmware provides 1G ethernet at the RJ45 jack as well as 10G ethernet at the SFP1 bay (the one closer to the edge of the board, farther from the RJ-45).

+During reset the state of the DIP switch (4-position switch, SW12) in position 4 (rightmost bit) is sampled to drive a multiplexer which selects RJ45/1G vs. SFP1/10G ethernet.
+10G is selected if the switch is in the 'on' position.
+Note that the setting is only sampled during reset and ignored otherwise.

+Support for 10G ethernet may be disabled at compile-time (e.g., if the application needs to use the SFP) by setting the `DISABLE_10G_ETH` variable in the Makefile.
+Note that it is the user's responsibility to drive the respective top-level ports if 10G ethernet support is disabled.

 ## User-Application Integration
 The interface to the application core is declared by the 'AppCore' entity.
 The user is supposed to provide his/her implementation under